 Around 100 different copies of Rose's outfit were made.
 This started out with soft summery colors, and as the movie progressed, this became grayer and eventually blood red.
 The change in the outfits were so subtle that this was barely noticeable.

-In the beginning of the film, when Rose is running frantically trying to find Sharon, She runs through a tunnel.
-On the tunnel walls is graffiti that says the name "Cheryl".
-Cheryl is the original name of Sharon from the video game.
+In the beginning of the film, when Rose is running frantically trying to find Sharon, she runs through a tunnel.
+On the tunnel walls is graffiti spelling out the name "Cheryl."
+Cheryl is the original name of Sharon's character from the video game.

 Due to the nature of the Silent Hill film and the fact that Jodelle Ferland was only 10 years old at the time of filming, writer Roger Avary apologized to her parents should she have had any signs of mental trauma.

 Dancer/choreographer Roberto Campanella not only played as creatures Pyramid Head, the tortured Janitor, and Colin (the janitor from 30 years ago), he was also movement coordinator for all of the creatures and oversaw how they performed the movements for their respective characters (i.e. Grey Child, Dark Nurses and Armless Man).